-Some of her publications include “Why the U.S. Should Gender its Counterterrorism Strategy” in The Military Review Journal; “Combating Terrorism: A Socio-Economic Strategy” and “Combating Terrorism with Socioeconomics: Leveraging the Private Sector” in Joint Force Quarterly, a professional military and security journal published for the Chairman of Joint Chiefs of Staff by National Defense University.
-Dr. Byrd also served as the editor for USPACOM’s Asia-Pacific Economic Update publication.
+Dr. Byrd’s selected publications include: “Has Myanmar Become China’s Back Door to the Indian Ocean?”
+Chapter in Hindsight, Insight, Foresight; “Worlds Apart: Why North Korea Won’t Follow Myanmar’s Path to Reform” in Global Asia; “Why the U.S. Should Gender its Counterterrorism Strategy” in The Military Review Journal; “Combating Terrorism: A Socio-Economic Strategy” and “Combating Terrorism with Socioeconomics: Leveraging the Private Sector” in Joint Force Quarterly, a professional military and security journal published for the Chairman of Joint Chiefs of Staff by National Defense University; and “Education, Economic Growth, and Social Stability: Why the Three Are Inseparable” in APCSS’ publication, American and Russian Perspective on Security and Cooperation in the Asia-Pacific.
+She also served as the editor for USPACOM’s Asia-Pacific Economic Update publications.

 Dr. Byrd retired from the U.S. Army after 28 years of distinguished service.
 Highlights of her military career include serving as the Deputy Economic Advisor, Civil-Military Operations Plans Officer, and Interagency Operations Officer at U.S. Pacific Command in support of Operations Enduring Freedom.
 She had also served as a linguist and cultural advisor to the U.S. delegations attending the Association of Southeast Asian Nations Regional Forum, POW/MIA recovery negotiations in Myanmar (Burma), and Operation Caring Response to Cyclone Nargis, and US-Myanmar (Burma) Human Rights Dialogues.